RaheesAhmed/Jarvis-Using-LangGraph-Agnet/README.md

 ### Adding Voice Support

 Voice support is planned for a future release.
 The codebase is designed to make this integration straightforward.

+### Future Enhancements

+- **Voice Interaction**: Enabling voice commands and responses.
+- **Enhanced UI Automation**: Improving the ability to identify and interact with specific UI elements reliably.
+- **Cross-Platform Support**: Exploring compatibility with macOS and Linux.
+- **Plugin System**: Allowing for easier integration of third-party tools and capabilities.

 ## Troubleshooting